 Things to Do in Erie PA

-VISIT: Erie Art Museum.
-With a recent $10 million LEED-status expansion, and a funky four story black and white mural in the stairwell, the Erie Art Museum is worth a stop.
-Most exhibits rotate, but the 80,000 sq ft. museum focuses on community building through Folk Art, with a folklorist on staff and plenty of programming.
+With a $10 million LEED-status expansion, including a funky four story black and white mural in the stairwell, the Erie Art Museum is cool to see.
+Most exhibits rotate, but the 80,000 sq ft. museum focuses on community building through Folk Art.
+A folklorist is on staff and there’s plenty of programming.
 Open Tues-Sat.
 11-5, Sun.
 1-5, $7 adults, $5 kids.

-VISIT: Presque Isle State Park.
-It will take a good hour to drive through this 3,200-acre “Almost Island,” as the French termed it, and most of a weekend if you want to do everything.
-Linked to the mainland by a thin arrow of earth, you’ll find, on this resort of a State Park, miles of running trails, kayak rentals and launch areas, boat tours, two lighthouses, a Coast Guard Station, a prominent monument to Commodore Oliver Perry, and clean, enticing beaches.
+Presque Isle is linked to the mainland by a thin arrow of earth.
+Here, you’ll find, on this resort of a State Park, miles of running trails, kayak rentals and launch areas, boat tours, two lighthouses, a Coast Guard Station, a prominent monument to Commodore Oliver Perry, and clean, enticing beaches.

 In fact, this National Historic Landmark is Pennsylvania’s only “seashore” and habitat for more endangered, threatened and rare species than any other area of comparable size in Pennsylvania.
 The Park creates Presque Isle Bay, the harbor for the City of Erie, which makes for a scenic kayak or sail.

 You can rent kayaks, canoes, and small motorboats at Presque Isle Canoe and Boat Livery, and bicycles and surreys in the Waterworks Pumphouse area.